cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 That's it!
 You've configured your application to connect to PostgreSQL via Secretless, and we can try it out to validate that it's working as expected.

-The next steps rely on the presence of `APPLICATION_URL` in your environment.
+The next steps rely on the presence of `$APPLICATION_URL` in your environment.
 For example, if you used the service definition in the previous then you would setup your environment as follows:
 ```bash
 export APPLICATION_URL=$(minikube ip):30002
 ```